 Players are expected to get into the life of whichever character they choose and look through videos and news headlines that have to do with job opportunities, vaccines, and election violence, the 3 major scenarios that the game has.

-Flora is expected to make decisions around a job interview based on a sketchy Instagram post — whether to do more research on the company before scheduling an interview or go ahead without digging deeper, and fall victim of an internet scam.
+Flora is expected to make decisions around a job interview based on a sketchy Instagram post — whether to do more research on the company before scheduling an interview or go ahead without digging deeper and fall victim to an internet scam.

 Last year, Mozilla had an open call for the Creative Media Awards, and Neema grabbed the opportunity, applying for “Choose Your Own Fake News”, and it was accepted.

-Through the Mozilla Creative Awards or CMAs, Mozilla selects and invests in people and organizations, like Pollicy, which create solutions centered around making the internet more inclusive and secure.
+Through the Mozilla Creative Awards or CMAs, Mozilla selects and invests in people and organizations, like Policy, which creates solutions centered around making the internet more inclusive and secure.
 Last year’s theme for the CMAs was specific to how artificial intelligence or AI plays a role in the spread of misinformation.

-Pollicy’s “Choose Your Own Fake News”, among many other projects got $25,000 to execute, and the result, after months of brainstorming, and designing, is the web-based game.
+Policy’s “Choose Your Own Fake News”, among many other projects, got $25,000 to execute, and the result, after months of brainstorming, and designing, is the web-based game.

 Iyer, who drew the sketches for the characters in the game, said it was important to make them black because “Choose Your Own Fake News” is specific to Africans, she also added that as a technologist and artist, she prides herself in making her sketches black, as the race is often left out in many scenarios across the globe.